 Asma’ Bint Abu Bakr was the daughter of Abu Bakr as-Siddiq.
 She was the elder sister of ‘Aisha, the mother of the believers.
-She was the wife of the great companion az-Zubair Ibn al-`Awâm and the mother of `Abdullah Ibn az-Zubair.
+She was the wife of the great companion Az-Zubair Ibn al-`Awâm and the mother of `Abdullah Ibn az-Zubair.
 She accepted Islam very early in Mecca.
-She gave pledge to the Prophet (pbuh) and firmly believed in him.
+She gave a pledge to the Prophet (PBUH) and firmly believed in him.

 Her Noble situations during Hijrah

-Asmâ’ was called Zât an-Nitâqayn (the possessor of the two scarves) because she split her scarf into two parts in order to deliver food and water to the Prophet (pbuh) and her father, Abu Bakr in the Thawr cave when immigrating to Medina.
-When the Prophet (pbuh) set out for Medina accompanied by Asmâ’s father, the latter took all what he had of property and left nothing to his family.
+Asmâ’ was called Zât an-Nitâqayn (the possessor of the two scarves) because she split her scarf into two parts in order to deliver food and water to the Prophet (PBUH) and her father, Abu Bakr in the Thawr cave when immigrating to Medina.
+When the Prophet (PBUH) set out for Medina accompanied by Asmâ’s father, the latter took all that he had of property and left nothing to his family.
 Then Abu Quhafa, Asmâ’s grandfather came to her and said, “This man (Abu Bakr) put you in adversity.
 He deprived you of himself and property.”
 Asma’ bravely replied, “No, He left so much to us.”
-She covered some stones and brought them to her blind grand father and said, “This is what he left.”
+She covered some stones and brought them to her blind grandfather and said, “This is what he left.”
 Thereby, the old man said, “There is no blame if left that.”

 Abu Jahl came furious and enraged with anger to enforce Asma’ to tell him the hidden place of her father.
 But she kept silent and faced him bravely.
 Failing to make her confess, he slapped her so violently that her necklace fell down.
 Then he had nothing to do but to leave enraged with anger.
 Asmâ’ soon joined the Muslim community at Medina.
 No sooner did she arrive there than she gave birth to her son, Abdullah, the first newborn Muslim in Medina.